The German Shepherd Temperament - Aggressive or Just a Myth?

 The GSD is a deeply kind soul that is capable of showing compassion for humans.

-Their sweet, gentle nature allows them to be near others that are experiencing emotional issues such as depression.
+Their sweet, gentle nature allows them to be near others who are experiencing emotional issues, such as depression.

 It is a fact that petting a dog lowers blood pressure in people.